From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Our Approach

-\myparagraph{Phase partitioning.} Following~\citet{esser2024sd3}, we shift the timestep sampling distribution to concentrate on different noise levels for each training phase:
+\myparagraph{Training Phase Partitioning.} During training, instead of sampling timesteps uniformly, we follow~\citet{esser2024sd3} to shift the sampling distribution to concentrate on different noise levels for distinct training phases:

-where $t_{\text{orig}}$ is logit-normal and $\alpha$ sets the shift strength.
-This yields: 1) high-noise steps for global structure and motion, including background layout, head pose, and coarse identity; 2) mid-noise steps for lip movements; 3) low-noise steps for texture refinement concerning identity details.
+where $t_{\text{base}}$ is logit-normal and $\alpha$ sets the shift strength.
+This allows us to target: 1) high-noise steps for global structure and motion (e.g., background, pose, overall contours); 2) mid-noise steps for lip movements; 3) low-noise steps for texture refinement concerning identity details.

-\myparagraph{High-noise full training.} We first train the \emph{editor} under the high-noise distribution with full-parameter optimization.
-This setting not only facilitates convergence and improves generation quality~\citep{esser2024sd3}, but also encourages the model to learn global structures effectively, thus seamlessly transferring background, head pose, overall identity, and other spatiotemporal dynamics from reference contexts while achieving preliminary lip sync.
-The training objective is the same mask-weighted flow-matching loss $\mathcal{L}_{\text{wFM}}$ as in Eq.~\ref{eq:weighted_loss}.
+\myparagraph{High-noise full training.} We first optimize the editor under a high-noise distribution via full-parameter tuning.
+This fosters convergence~\citep{esser2024sd3} and structural learning, seamlessly transferring global dynamics (e.g., background, pose) from the input while achieving preliminary lip sync.
+The objective remains $\mathcal{L}_{\text{wFM}}$ (Eq.~\ref{eq:weighted_loss}).

-\myparagraph{Mid- and low-noise tuning with LoRA experts.} We then attach lightweight LoRA modules for mid- and low-noise phases.
-Since pixel-level constraints are needed, we design a single-step denoising strategy to avoid computational overhead during training:
+\myparagraph{Mid- and low-noise tuning with LoRA experts.} We then attach lightweight LoRA modules for mid- and low-noise tuning.
+To enable pixel-level supervision without training overhead, we design a single-step denoising strategy: